kcvdk3101/rent-car-app/README.md

     </a>
 </p>

-# Rental Car App (Clone App)
+# Rental Car App

 ## Description
-> ### This is clone app for me to code full MERN Website using React TypeScript, Tailwind, GraphQL and Docker.
+> ### This is app for me to code full MERN Website using React TypeScript, Tailwind, GraphQL and Docker.

 ## 1. Environment
 - NodeJS